Radium fluoride

 Radium fluoride is an inorganic compound with a chemical formula of RaF2.
-This salt, like all radium compounds is highly radioactive.
+This salt, like all radium compounds, is highly radioactive.
 It can be coprecipitated with lanthanide fluorides.
 Radium fluoride has the same crystal form as calcium fluoride (fluorite).
+However, calculations suggest that radium fluoride vapor consists of RaF2 molecules, with a bond angle of 118°, due to substantial covalent interaction within the molecule.

 Production

 Radium fluoride can be produced by the reaction of radium metal and hydrogen fluoride gas: